makman568/algofun/pq/consensus_message_volume.md

 ## 11. Conclusion

-The **115-157 consensus messages per round** (steady-state bandwidth) is a **mathematical prediction** derived from the protocol's architectural mechanisms and realistic stake distribution:
+The **~720-1,030 consensus messages per round** (steady-state bandwidth) is a **mathematical prediction anchored to the Nov-21-2025 stake distribution** and the agreement-layer mechanics that every Algorand topology shares:

-1. **Agreement layer control** over message propagation
+1. **Agreement-layer control** over propagation keeps gossip bounded but still relays every fresh vote until quorum.
-2. **Per-phase threshold termination** limiting vote accumulation
+2. **Per-phase threshold termination** limits accumulation once 2,267/1,112/3,838 weight is locally observed.
-3. **Tiered stake concentration**: Top 5 hold 32%, top 40 hold 75%
+3. **Observed stake distribution**: Top 40 hold 79.4% of stake, yet hundreds of 0.01%-0.5% accounts participate every round, so message counts are dominated by the middle tier.
-4. **Binomial variance**: Vote weights vary with σ ≈ √(expected_weight), adding ~5-15% to vote counts
+4. **Binomial/Poisson variance**: Vote weights vary with σ ≈ √(s × committeeSize), but probability sums show how many accounts emit at least one vote per step.
-5. **Pipelining overlap**: Next votes for round r+1 gossiped during round r
+5. **Pipelining overlap**: Next votes for round r+1 are gossiped during round r, adding ~330-470 concurrent messages.
-6. **Topology-independent filtering**: Same mechanisms across relay, P2P, and hybrid networks

-**Two perspectives on message counting:**
+6. **Topology independence**: Relay and P2P stacks feed the same agreement-layer filters, so the counts apply everywhere.

+**Two practical perspectives:**

-**Protocol-centric (65-97 messages):** Counts only messages "belonging" to round r
+**Protocol-centric (~385-560 messages):** Counts only proposals, soft votes, and cert votes for round r.
-- Useful for understanding consensus protocol behavior per round
-- Excludes next votes which conceptually belong to round r+1

-**Bandwidth-centric (115-157 messages):** Counts concurrent message flows during round r
+- Explains why telemetry logs ~400-500 consensus messages even without next votes.
-- Useful for infrastructure planning and bandwidth budgeting
+- Useful for reasoning about tracker behavior and phase timing.
-- Includes pipelined next votes gossiped during round r
-- Accounts for middle-tier stake holders (0.1%-0.5%) contributing to NextVote threshold
-- **Recommended for post-quantum upgrade calculations**

-The committee sizes (2,990/1,500/5,000) are **statistical expectations** from the VRF sortition algorithm, representing expected total weight across all selected participants.
-They are not enforced limits or direct indicators of message volume.
-The predicted message volume is mathematically derived from:
+**Bandwidth-centric (~720-1,030 messages):** Adds pipelined next votes to capture the live gossip stream.
+- Use this when sizing Falcon envelopes, relay bandwidth, or DoS defenses.
+- Reflects the Poisson-derived expectation that hundreds of mid-tier accounts emit at least one vote per phase.

+Committee sizes (2,990/1,500/5,000) remain **statistical expectations**—not hard limits.
+The updated prediction is therefore derived from:

-- **Weight thresholds** (2,267/1,112/3,838) - the actual consensus requirements
+- **Weight thresholds** (2,267/1,112/3,838) enforced by agreement layer code
-- **Tiered stake distribution** - realistic concentration where top 40 operators hold 75% of stake
-- **Binomial sortition** - weights follow binomial distribution with calculable variance
-- **Agreement layer optimizations** - threshold termination, deduplication, minimal bundling

-These mechanisms operate identically across all network implementations (relay, P2P, hybrid).
+- **Measured stake distribution** (Nov 21, 2025 CSV)
+- **Sortition math** (binomial weights, Poisson approximation for message probability)
+- **Agreement-layer optimizations** (deduplication, freshness filtering, bundle minimization)

+Because these ingredients are identical across relay, P2P, and hybrid deployments, the conclusions apply uniformly to all Algorand network topologies.

 ---